 Copyright Han Bin Yoon.
 All rights reserved.

-A top prizewinner at numerous competitions, cellist Han Bin Yoon most recently won the Second Prize at the 2013 YOUNG CONCERT ARTIST INTERNATIONAL AUDITIONS, as well as the Third Prize and special award for the Best Performance of the Chinese Composition at the 2013 INTERNATIONAL SCHOENFELD CELLO COMPETITION in Hong Kong.
+Top prizewinner at numerous competitions, cellist Han Bin Yoon won the Second Prize at the 2013 Young Concert Artist International Auditions, as well as the Third Prize and special award for the Best Performance of the Chinese Composition at the 2013 International Schoenfeld Cello Competition in Hong Kong.
 In 2013, Han Bin was chosen by the Korean Concert Society to give his debut recital at the Kennedy Center for the Performing Arts in Washington, D.C., where the distinguished audience included such notable figures as the Korean Ambassador Ho-Young Ahn.